JanHerca/urantiapedia/output/wikijs/en/article/Luz_y_Vida/Mas_Sobre_Cuantos_Sobreviven_1a_Parte.md

 Read paper 34, Sections 5, 6 and 7.
 There I send something from them:

 > _In every mortal there exists a dual nature: the inheritance of animal tendencies and the high urge of spirit endowment. ***During the short life you live on Urantia***, these two diverse and opposing urges can seldom be fully reconciled; they can hardly be harmonized and unified; but throughout your lifetime the combined Spirit ever ministers to assist you in subjecting the flesh more and more to the leading of the Spirit.
 Even though you must live your material life through, even though you cannot escape the body and its necessities, nonetheless, in purpose and ideals you are empowered increasingly to subject the animal nature to the mastery of the Spirit.
-There truly exists within you a conspiracy of spiritual forces, a confederation of divine powers, whose exclusive purpose is to effect your final deliverance from material bondage and finite handicaps._ ([UB 34:6.9](/en/The_Urantia_Book/34#p6_9))
+There truly exists within you a conspiracy of spiritual forces, a confederation of divine powers, whose exclusive purpose is to effect your final deliverance from material bondage and finite handicaps._ (<a id="a104_873"></a>[UB 34:6.9](/en/The_Urantia_Book/34#p6_9))

 In another paragraph he says:

 > _The mortals of a normal world do not experience constant warfare between their physical and spiritual natures.
-They are confronted with the necessity of climbing up from the animal levels of existence to the higher planes of spiritual living, but this ascent is more like undergoing an educational training when compared with the ***intense conflicts of Urantia mortals*** in this realm of the divergent material and spiritual natures._ ([UB 34:7.3](/en/The_Urantia_Book/34#p7_3))
+They are confronted with the necessity of climbing up from the animal levels of existence to the higher planes of spiritual living, but this ascent is more like undergoing an educational training when compared with the ***intense conflicts of Urantia mortals*** in this realm of the divergent material and spiritual natures._ (<a id="a108_441"></a>[UB 34:7.3](/en/The_Urantia_Book/34#p7_3))

 **Santiago:** I think the continuation decision (which is not the one that immediately leads to Adjuster fusion) occurs in most cases in life here on Urantia.